 The PMOC continues to be concerned that the time required for SFMTA to make decisions regarding project issues and to execute contract changes needs improvement.
 Resolution of issues, such as approval of traffic control plans (TCPs) for construction at CTS and along 4th Street, are taking far too long.
-Also, the execution of planned contract changes for ATCS have taken far too long.
-Separation of ATCS from TPC (CMod #93) is still pending.
-Board action in the February Board meeting is required to finalize the separation.
-The Radio contractor submitted the preliminary design in February 2019.
-Based on the design, cost proposal, and other contractualrelated issues, SFMTA will make a decision of whether the separation of the Radio contract from TPC will be executed.
+Also, the execution of planned contract changes for ATCS has taken far too long.
+Separation of ATCS from TPC (CMod #93) has been executed based on the Board meeting on February 19, 2019.
+Separation of Radio from TPC (PCC #300) will be processed in the March 19 Board meeting.
+The responsibility of installation of both systems are currently with TPC.
 SFMTA is seeking advice from the industry and the FTA for review of contract change management and documentation to develop ways to streamline SFMTA's process.

 The recruitment process for a new Program Director is continuing.
 An Acting SFMTA Transit Director was appointed in November 2018.
 The permanent Director of Transit position is posted.
-SFMTA intends to acquire testing and start-up management support from its program management consultant, and some of the staff have been assigned.
-Meanwhile, SFMTA has appointed a full-time Systems Integration and Testing manager in December 2018, who is working with the Rail Activation Manager to complete the Rail Activation Plan in March 2019.
+SFMTA appointed a full-time Systems Integration and Testing manager in December 2018, who is working with the Rail Activation Manager to complete the Rail Activation Plan in March 2019.
 SFMTA will submit the updated Rail Activation Plan in conjunction with the next PMP submission on April 1, 2019.